tomludden/project-13-frontend/README.md

 A simple fun game where users guess the correct breed of a dog from three random images.
 Players earn points for correct guesses & lose lives for wrong answers.
 There is an API I have created named **Dog Character API** that contains collected information on over 200 dog breeds collected from different sources.

+# Dog Facts

+A page that displays fun facts about dogs.
+The page uses the **Dog Facts API** made by me for this project to fetch random dog facts and display them.

 # APIs Used

 - **Dog Image API:**